-From Veterinarian Dreams, To Becoming a Psychiatric Nurse Practitioner: Jocelyn Mejia
+From Veterinarian Dreams to Becoming a Psychiatric Nurse Practitioner

 My name is Jocelyn Mejia, MSN, PMHNP-BC which is a fancy way of saying that I’m a board certified Psychiatric Nurse Practitioner.
 I currently work at a community health center located in Lynn, Massachusetts, which is a city that is predominantly made up of Dominicans and Boricuas.
 I provide psychopharmacological treatments to my patients and mainly focus on treating PTSD, SUD, anxiety disorders, depressive disorders, and psychotic disorders.
 I’m proud of where I am today in my career but it was not an easy or linear journey.

 Let’s start from the beginning.
 I was born and raised in Boston, Massachusetts.
 I’m the third out of four children and was mainly raised by a single mother.
 Mi Mami immigrated from Lima, Peru in the 1980s and mi Papi immigrated from Santo Domingo in the 1970s.
 Throughout most of my childhood, my parents were on and off but eventually divorced when I was a pre-teen.
 So growing up, my siblings and I took care of one another while my mom worked two jobs to try her best at financially supporting us.
 I grew up in a very strict household and was taught that my two biggest priorities should be God and getting a good education.
 So I worked my hardest to make sure I hit the honor roll every semester.
 Ultimately, I graduated high school in 2010 with honors and a scholarship to pursue, my then dream of becoming a veterinarian.